cybermaggedon/companies-house-filing/README.md

 % ch-filing --get-company-data
 ```

+Company accounts should be an iXBRL file which conforms to the CH
+accepted taxonomies.
 Once you are ready to file:

 ```
 % ch-filing --submit-accounts --accounts accts.html